Quality Assurance Management

 The quality management system of EFSI is based on two international standards: ISO/IEC 17025 and ISO/IEC 17020 and guidelines: ILAC G19 “Modules in a Forensic Science Process” and ILAC P15 „Application of ISO/IEC 17020:2012 for the Accreditation of Inspection Bodies“ (ILAC – International Laboratory Accreditation Cooperation).

 When developing and updating methods and professional guidelines, the requirements and recommendations of guidelines issued by international professional organisations (ENFSI, ECLM, TIAFT, ISFG, etc.) are taken into account.
 Experience shared by other forensic science institutions is of great help in implementing forensic examination practices.

 EFSI has been accredited by the Estonian Accreditation Centre (EAK) and holds two accreditation certificates:

-L127 confirms that EFSI conforms to the requirements of standard EVS-EN ISO/IEC 17025:2017 “General requirements for the competence of testing and calibration laboratories” as a testing laboratory in the fields of toxicology, narcotic and psychotropic substances, gunshot residues and electron microscopy, DNA, fingerprints, suspected counterfeit euro banknotes, handwriting and information technology;
+L127 confirms that EFSI conforms to the requirements of standard EVS-EN ISO/IEC 17025:2017 “General requirements for the competence of testing and calibration laboratories” as a testing laboratory in the field of toxicology, narcotic and psychotropic substances, gunshot residues and electron microscopy, DNA, fingerprints, counterfeit notes, handwriting, information technology and histology;

 I072 confirms that EFSI complies with the requirements of standard EVS-EN ISO/ IEC 17020:2012 “Conformity assessment.
 Requirements for the operation of various types of bodies performing inspection” as an inspection body in the field of forensic medical examinations of living persons and dead bodies.